 avoiding sensitive areas including government or military facilities.

 But before anything, let's start with a little drone video to show how beautiful this corner of the world is (time to get some popcorn mate! 🍿🎬)

 So where can I fly my drone in Tasmania (TAS)?

-✅ It is also available in the Google Play Store & Apple Store for mobile use (makes sense as we not many of us fly with a desktop in their car trunk today 😜) Most main cities of Tasmania (TAS) are under strict regulations due to a heavy air traffic above or near them.
+✅ These are also available in the Google Play Store & Apple Store for mobile use (makes sense as we not many of us fly with a desktop in their car trunk today 😜) Most main cities of Tasmania (TAS) are under strict regulations due to a heavy air traffic above or near them.
 But looking at the two most populated cities there are a few good news 👌

 Drone Fly Map Hobart

 In Hobart, the city's airspace is restricted by a few heliports but it remains reasonable.
 However be aware on the East side of Derwent River which is basically a no fly zone without permission and approvals ahead.